Topics >

 Wage Theft

-Updated to reflect paid family and medical leave pay deductions and pay statement requirements, effective January 1, 2026.
+Updated to reflect amendments to the paid family and medical leave pay deduction requirements, and to pay statement requirements, effective January 1, 2026.

 Updated to reflect increased state paid family leave contribution rates, effective January 1, 2026.